allegro/blog/_posts/2021-12-13-why-we-should-rewrite-enzymejs-to-rtl-and-how-to-do-that.md

 > You can also manipulate, traverse, and in some ways simulate runtime given the output.

 Enzyme was released in **2015 by AirBnB**.
 And let’s face it, Enzyme has gained a lot of popularity.
-Last year, the library was moved from AirBnB space to external github space as a separate independent organization.
+Last year, the library was moved from AirBnB space to external Github space as a separate independent organization.
 This step was intended to encourage the community to further develop the library.

 ![commit diffrences](/img/articles/2021-12-13-why-we-should-rewrite-enzymejs-to-rtl-and-how-to-do-that/02.png)